Easy Care Guide for Tradescantia Purple Heart

 How to maintain a beautiful purple color?

-Give it bright, indirect light.
-Too little light will make the leaves more green than purple.
+Provide it with bright indirect light.
+Too low light makes the leaves greener than purple.
 Sufficient exposure is essential.

 Yes!
 Prune regularly to encourage denser growth.
-Cut just above a node; this promotes new lateral shoots.
+Cut just above a node, as this promotes new side stems.

 Should the Purple Heart be fertilized?

 Yes, but in moderation.
-Fertilizing green plants every 4 to 6 weeks in spring and summer is sufficient.
-Unnecessary in winter.
+A fertilizer for green plants every 4 to 6 weeks in spring and summer is sufficient.
+Not needed in winter.

 It can be slightly irritating to the touch or if ingested.
-It is best kept out of reach of animals and children.
+It's best to keep it out of reach of pets and children.

-Take a 10cm cutting with at least two nodes.
+Take a 10 cm stem with at least two nodes.
 Place it in water or directly in soil.
-It will root in a few days.
+It roots in a few days.

 Conclusion

-The Tradescantia Purple Heart is an easy, attractive, and quick-care houseplant.
-With a little light, moderate watering, and regular pruning, it will bring a beautiful touch of purple to your home all year round.
+The Tradescantia Purple Heart is an easy, aesthetic, and low-maintenance houseplant.
+With a bit of light, measured watering, and regular pruning, it will add a beautiful purple touch to your home throughout the year.

 Our collections